ADRC Longitudinal Evaluation

 - studies that examine how individuals think and organize information,

-- studies that use brain imaging, and
+- studies that use brain imaging,

 - studies about genetic factors that influence the development AD.